 Is a $200K Salary Good?

 $200K a year is generally a good salary.
-It is above the national average salary for individuals in the United States and is enough to afford a comfortable lifestyle in most areas.
-You can also afford to buy a home, save for retirement, and cover daily expenses without struggling to make ends meet.
+It is almost 2.5x the national average salary for individuals in the United States and is enough to afford a comfortable lifestyle in most areas.
+Outside of a few major cities, you can also afford to buy a home, save for retirement, and cover daily expenses without struggling to make ends meet.

 However, the perceived value of a $200K salary may vary depending on your personal financial goals and living situation.
 If you live in expensive coastal cities, a $200K income might not be enough to maintain your lifestyle, while people living in lower-cost areas may feel it is more than sufficient.